UTWO Long Call Strategy

 Frequently asked questions

-- A long call on UTWO is the long call strategy applied to UTWO (etf).
+A long call on UTWO is the long call strategy applied to UTWO (etf).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With UTWO etf trading near $48.09, the strikes shown on this page are snapped to the nearest listed UTWO chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With UTWO etf at $48.02 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed UTWO chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the UTWO long call priced on this page is roughly $49.26 at expiration, derived from end-of-day chain premiums.
+The breakeven for the UTWO long call priced on this page is roughly $49.43 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current UTWO market-implied 1-standard-deviation expected move is approximately 5.53%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The UTWO market-implied 1-standard-deviation expected move in the same options snapshot is approximately 6.74%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.